CVVisualPSETeam/Dokumente/implementierung/codingstandards.md

 * Don't mix signed and unsigned integers.
 If in doubt: use size\_t
 * Your Include-guards should all have the form of CVVISUAL\_FILE\_NAME\_HPP (opencv's naming convention results in undefined behaviour)
+* Place your files in the appropriate subdir of src/
+* Prefer ´using foo = bar;´ over ´typedef bar foo;´
+* Don't use macros! (except you absolutely have to)
+* If your method only consists of one trivial statement consider putting it into the class-definition